An angiography is an

 When you return home after the procedure, be sure to follow your doctor's instructions.

 The doctor will examine the x-rays.
 Your doctor will discuss the findings and any necessary treatment options with you.

-Contact your doctor if any of the following occurs: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the catheter siteExtreme sweating, nausea, or vomitingExtreme pain, including chest painLeg or arm feels cold, turns white or blue, or becomes numb or tinglyDifficulty breathingAny problems with your speech or visionFacial weakness
+Contact your doctor if your recovery is not progressing as expected or you develop complications such as: Signs of infection, including fever and chillsRedness, swelling, increasing pain, excessive bleeding, or any discharge from the catheter siteExtreme sweating, nausea, or vomitingExtreme pain, including chest painLeg or arm feels cold, turns white or blue, or becomes numb or tinglyDifficulty breathingAny problems with your speech or visionFacial weakness

 If you think you have an emergency, call for emergency medical services right away.